Ruunyox/tusken/README.md

 ### License

 The original "lime" font is maintained under a GNU Public License V2.
-This modification is mainatained under an MIT License.
+This modification is maintained under an MIT License.
 Either way, feel free to use, distribute, and/or modify this font at your leisure.